opendocsg/slw-judgments-backfill/2012_SGHC_155/report.md

 39     The procedural rules to give effect to section 3(h) of the Civil Law Act exist under Order 28 rule 8 of the Rules of Court.
 This would preserve the applicant’s originally reserved right to apply for declarations under Order 15 rule 16 without the procedural constraints of Order 53.

-40     In the light of the above uncertainties brought to light in this application, there is a case for further law reform of Order 53 to streamline and consolidate the judicial review remedies (including declarations in addition to and in lieu of prerogative orders) and the separate mechanism for public law declarations: see generally observations of Woo Bih Li J in _Yip Kok Seng v Traditional Chinese Medicine Practitioners Board_ [2010] 4 SLR 990 at [16]; the Law Commission Report on Remedies in Administrative Law (Law Com No 73 of 1976); and the amendments to the equivalent of Order 53 of the English Rules of Supreme Court since 1977 (see [28] above).
+40     In the light of the above uncertainties brought to light in this application, there is a case for further law reform of Order 53 to streamline and consolidate the judicial review remedies (including declarations in addition to and in lieu of prerogative orders) and the separate mechanism for public law declarations: see generally observations of Woo Bih Li J in _Yip Kok Seng v Traditional Chinese Medicine Practitioners Board_ <span class="citation">[2010] 4 SLR 990</span> at [16]; the Law Commission Report on Remedies in Administrative Law (Law Com No 73 of 1976); and the amendments to the equivalent of Order 53 of the English Rules of Supreme Court since 1977 (see [28] above).

 41     Having disposed of the Procedural Issue, I shall now turn to examine the Substantive Issue.